Why losing weight is harder for women

 Reasons that make weight loss harder for woman!

-Clinical Nutritionist and Dietician , Deepak Khera, says there are several reasons why women may struggle to lose a few pounds, while men seem to do it effortlessly.
+Clinical Nutritionist and Dietician in Mumbai, Deepak Khera, says there are several reasons why women may struggle to lose a few pounds, while men seem to do it effortlessly.

 The main reasons are as follows